Requirements

 docker | docker info succeeds | docker-install |

-Package / version managers
+Package and version managers

 | Name | Check | Install template |